 Disclaimer: Some of the links in this post, like hotel links, are affiliate links, meaning at no additional cost to you, we make a little bit of money if you click through and book.
 That being said, we would never recommend something to you that we don’t stand behind 100%.

 Only Have a Day in Milan?
-Here’s What to Do in Milan in One Day
+Here’s How to See the Best of Milan in a Day

 Here is exactly how we’d spend a day in Milan if we could do it over again.
 The guide you’ll find below covers the four best things to do in Milan (at least in our opinion) if you’re short on time, and combines them into a completely manageable itinerary that doesn’t have you rushing from place to place without any real time to enjoy it.